 We stopped at Lake Lanier in Georgia.
 It is a beautiful day at the lake.
 We had a little trouble finding someone to witness Becca wakeboard attempt.
 My Dad and I were able to find a family having a family reunion across the cove from where we launched the PWC.
-This was such a nice family and they were so nice to me and loved what I was doding.
+This was such a nice family and they were so nice to me and loved what I was doing.
 The Wells family signed the Witness Statement for me.
 I really loved this lake.
 The water was very clear and the water temperature was very comfortable.
-After I did my wkaeboard run I also took the ZUP board out for a little fun.
-I really want to come back here next summer for along weekend.
+After I completed my wakeboard run I also took the ZUP board out for a little fun.
+I really want to come back here next summer for a long weekend.
 The terrain of the lake was very pretty.

-The weather ended up being a obstacle that we continued to have to overcome.
+Lake Wedowee is our first rainout of the trip.
+We were very excited that we thought we were going to get four lakes off the list the first day.
+The weather ended up being an obstacle that we continued to have to overcome.
 We made it is Lake Wedowee but it is raining really hard.
 It took us a little bit of time to find the boat ramp because our GPS took us to the backside of the dam.
 We could not put the PWC in on that side of the dam.
-We back tracked and found a public boat ramp.
+We backtracked and found a public boat ramp.
 By this time it was still raining but not as hard.
-Our problem now is that there is no one at the ramp or on the lake to witness me wakeboard.
-We were starting to loose day light and no one had shown up to witness.
+Our problem now is that there is no one at the ramp or on the lake to witness my wakeboard pull.
+We were starting to lose daylight and no one had shown up to witness.
 We had to come up with an alternate plan.

 We checked the map to see if we could find another lake to the south and travel to that lake, then do that lake in the morning.

 It looks like Walter F. George Reservoir will be the lake we need to use as our alternate.
 We had to make this change and finish our Alabama lake the next day.
 Funny how we were off track the first day.